Note: These breaking black technique require the original formula of Wilton black. The jar should have: blue1, red3 and yellow5 and yellow6.

 In a nutshell.

-Starting with a dry wool hank, add a few dots of Wilton Black in the gel form.
+Starting with a dry wool hank, add a few dots of original formula Wilton Black in the gel form.
 Pour tiny amounts of vinegar on the dots and allow the colors to break and wick.

 Spread the dry hank in a microwave-safe bowl.